Mani Osai: Production

 Mani Osai is the directorial debut of P. Madhavan, and was inspired by French writer Victor Hugo's 1831 novel, The Hunchback of Notre-Dame.
 It was produced by A. L. Srinivasan under his company A. L. Productions.

-Reception
+Release and reception

-The film received critical acclaim, but did not perform well at the box office; according to film historian Randor Guy, this was due to its lack of a handsome hero.
+Mani Osai was released on 12 January 1963.
+Kalki printed a positive review.
+The film did not perform well at the box office; according to film historian Randor Guy, this was due to its lack of a handsome hero.

 Soundtrack

 The music was composed by Viswanathan–Ramamoorthy, with lyrics by Kannadasan.
 Some of the film's songs, such as "Payuthu Paayuthu", "Devan Kovil Mani Osai" and "Aattukkutti Aattukkutti Mammavai" became popular.